nik-rev/typst-resume/README.md

 ## Usage

-You can use the [typst website](https://typst.app/) to do everything on the internet, or you can download these CLI tools to compile typst locally:
+You can use the [typst website](https://typst.app/) to do everything on the internet, or you can compile and preview it locally:

-- Zathura, a PDF viewer
-- Typst

 Compile your `resume.typ` into a `resume.pdf`: